marvinschopf/domainr-node/README.md

 # domainr-node

-`domainr-node` is a [Domainr](https://domainr.com) API client written for Nodethat fully supports both the standard and enterprise versions.
+`domainr-node` is a [Domainr](https://domainr.com) API client written for Node that fully supports both the standard and enterprise versions.

 ## Installation